eModbus/eModbus/README.md

 ##### ``uint32_t getMessageCount()``
 Each request received will be counted.
 The ``getMessageCount()`` method will return the current state of the counter.

+##### ``ResponseType localRequest(uint8_t serverID, uint8_t functionCode, uint16_t dataLen, uint8_t* data)``
+This function is a simple local interface to issue requests to the server running.
+Responses are returned immediately - there is no request queueing involved.
+This call is *blocking* for that reason, so be prepared to have to wait until the response is ready!

+A bridge (see below) will respond for all known serverID/function code combinations, so the delegated request to a remote server may be involved as well.

+##### ``void listServer()``
+Mostly intended to be used in debug situations, ``listServer()`` will output all servers and their function codes served by the ModbusServer to the Serial Monitor.

 #### ModbusServerTCP
 Inconsistencies between the WiFi and Ethernet implementations in the core libraries required a split of ModbusServerTCP into the ``ModbusServerEthernet`` and ``ModbusServerWiFi`` variants.